artsy/artsy.github.io/_posts/2012-10-09-how-to-run-rspec-test-suites-in-parallel-with-jenkins-ci-build-flow.markdown

 * Build flow could support SCM polling the same way as free-style jobs, avoiding the need for `master-prequel`.
 We weren't able to get a stable notification of changes from Github with the Jenkins Github plugin.

 Please suggest further improvements in the comments below!

+(Update: See [Splitting up a large test suite](/blog/2015/09/24/splitting-up-a-large-test-suite/) for a modified approach that splits work approximately evenly among an arbitrary number of sub-jobs.)